 (article can be seen at: http://www.thetimes.co.uk/article/unhappily-ever-after-number-of-wretched-unions-doubles-3zzwnbx3z)

 The one thing I always hold for my clients is hope.
-My relationship hope for you is that, through counselling, you move to 'earned secure attachment' where you will feel secure, explorative and happy in your relationship both with yourself and others.
+My relationship hope for you is that, through counselling, you move to feeling secure, explorative and happy in your relationship with both yourself and others.

 Please click here to contact me directly from my website